DrakirL/DrakirL.github.io/p10/ancestry.md

 ## Humans
 Humans are found everywhere, being the most common and most widespread race by a large margin. <br>
-Their cultures are diverse, but generally value progress and commerce/interaction with other cultures.
+Their cultures are diverse, but generally value developmental progress and free commerce, both of which they'll graciously extend to other cultures, provided there is potential for mutual gain.
 ### Increased Attributes
 +1 to each of your Attributes.
 ### Cultural Ambassador